sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

       **COSTUMES** | Wing-Ho Lin\
       **COMMITTEE LIAISON** | Matt Gould
 ---
+>“YOU’RE NOT SURE IF IT’S TODAY OR TOMORROW OR YESTERDAY.
+AND WHO CAN BLAME YOU FOR THAT.
+THEY’RE ALL MUCH THE SAME.”
+><footer><cite></cite></footer>

+A beautiful and expansive drama about family, betrayal and forgiveness, spanning four generations and two hemispheres.
+All throughout eighty years of torrential rain.

-***When the Rain Stops Falling* is a beautiful and expansive play spanning four generations and two continents, from a claustrophobic London flat in 1959 to the windswept southern coast of Australia in 2039.
-All throughout 80 years of torrential rain.**
+When the Rain Stops Falling moves from the claustrophobia of a London flat in 1959 to the windswept coast of southern Australia, and into the heart of the Australian desert in 2039.

-It sees a series of interwoven stories come together, as seven people confront the mysteries of their past, revealing how patterns of betrayal, love and abandonment are passed on.
+It interweaves a series of connected stories as seven people confront the mysteries of their past in order to understand their future, revealing how patterns of secrets, love and abandonment are passed on.

-Andrew Bovell is best known for scripting the award winning film Lantana, hit play *Speaking In Tongues*, and co-writing Baz Luhrmann’s *Strictly Ballroom*.
+The award winning play received its European premiere at the Almeida Theatre, London, in May 2009.
+Andrew Bovell is a celebrated Australian writer, best known for S*peaking In Tongues* and Baz Lerman’s *Strictly Ballroom*.

 >“Superb... fiendishly ingenious... utterly compelling”
 ><footer><cite>The Guardian</cite></footer>